Get a Free Trial

 Yet software testing and quality assurance have sometimes been a neglected component of transformations like cloud adoption, DevOps, and CI/CD.
 Despite their crucial role in accelerating development cycles and delivering a satisfying user experience, many software development organizations have overlooked the potential of software testing as an enabler of faster, better development.
-Enter quality engineering, a holistic approach to software quality that helps companies unlock the full potential of the new world of software development.
+That’s why more organizations are embracing quality engineering, a holistic approach to software quality that helps companies unlock the full potential of the new world of software development.

 Quality Engineering is Transforming Software Development

 The software development life cycle is being transformed by cloud computing, AI and machine learning, the adoption of microservices, as well as consumer expectations for delightful experiences across B2B and B2C applications.
 In response, the software industry is embracing methodologies like DevOps and Agile, CI/CD, and shift-left testing to help their teams innovate faster without breaking their application.
 But, as the saying goes, this is easier said than done.
 Cultural and procedural obstacles continue to slow down DevOps and agile adoption.

 Quality engineering, where continuous testing is practiced in a culture of quality, embraces a high-impact combination of manual and automated testing that allows everyone to participate in an organization’s quality strategy.
 When testing is done early and often, quality engineers, developers, and product owners can ask bigger questions about product quality while also deploying new code with confidence.

 Adoption of DevOps is Still in Transition